4 Secrets to Plant Based Weight Loss

 This is because your normal natural urge is to eat until you are physically full, not to eat tiny weight-watcher-sized-portions of processed low-fiber, low-nutrient foods.

-It isn’t possible to eat normal amounts of the processed foods we grew up on without becoming fat and sick eventually.
+It isn’t possible to eat normal amounts of the processed foods we grew up on without becoming fat and/or sick eventually.

 No matter how you measure it and weight it and ration it you can’t stay healthy and slim on refined crap.